michaelpdeleon/2008-2011---HWH/README.md

 # Technologies:
 Photoshop, Dreamweaver, HTML4, CSS2, jQuery plugin
 # Description:
-This website was meant to give information about this newly formed research and development laboratory.
-It shows the personnel and their publications as well as the type of research they are conducting which hopefully attracts other experts in this field to join their work.
+This website is meant to give information to hotel guests regarding the amenities and services available.
+It also gives out information regarding upcoming special events, promotions and deals throughout the year.

-I mostly oversaw the maintenance and updates to the events section, updated the event calendars and created landing pages to said events.
+I oversaw the maintenance and updates to the events section, updated the event calendars and created landing pages to said events.
 I also installed and customized a jQuery plugin called prettyPhoto which is a lightbox clone.
-It presents pictures and videos with style.
+It presents pictures and videos in a new way.
 # Screenshots:
 ![Screenshot](github/github_screenshot_hwh1.jpg)